City Council Subcommittees

 FINANCE

-The Finance Subcommittee shall be comprised of five Council members and may consider any or all questions appropriate for the purpose of considering the budget including the creation of new positions to the payroll, changes to the employee classification plan or any matters pertaining to increasing City of Framingham employee headcount.
+The Finance Subcommittee shall be comprised of five council members and may consider any or all questions appropriate for the purpose of considering the budget including the creation of new positions to the payroll, changes to the employee classification plan or any matters pertaining to increasing City of Framingham employee headcount.

 PLANNING AND ZONING